meilisearch/specifications/text/0117-typo-tolerance-api.md

 - Required: True
 - Default: `[]`

-`disabledOnWords` permits to disable the typo tolerance feature for a set of query terms given during a search query.
+`disableOnWords` disable the typo tolerance feature for a set of query terms given during a search query.

 ### 1.2.1.4 `minWordSizeFor1Typo`